MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 Now that your bot is running locally and is connected to the emulator, test your bot by typing a few messages in the emulator.
 You should see that the bot responds to each message you send by echoing back your message prefixed with the text *You said*.
-Congratulations -- you've successfully created an *echo bot* using the Bot Builder SDK for Node.js!
+Congratulations -- you've successfully created a bot using the Bot Builder SDK for Node.js!

 ## Next steps
 Content coming soon.